Preserving the

 Our Vision

-Our vision is that Timber Lake’s residents, neighbors, and community come together to take care of this wonderful, historic, special place,!
+Our vision is that Timber Lake’s residents, neighbors, and community come together to take care of a special and historic place.

 Will you help us?